neurodata/neurodata.io/content/about/agreements.md

 #### Daily Presence

-Any day that JHU is open, unless otherwise specified, we agree to be physically at the lab or at least active online if concerns such as personal health do not permit in person activity.
-Our experience dictates that in person communication and happenstance meetings dramatically increase our productivity.
+Any day that JHU is open, unless otherwise specified, we agree to be physically at the lab (or active online if campus is closed and university is open).
+Our experience dictates that in person communication and happenstance meetings can dramatically increase our productivity.
 At the same time, many of us need some time to think or write in quiet, often in isolation.
 Therefore, we have found that a balance of the two is optimal for everyone (so far).
 The particular distribution of time alone vs. with the team is idiosyncratic per person.
 To respect the individual with the goals of the team we each agree:

-- to working 40 hours per week, approximately 50 weeks per year,
+- to working 40 hours per week, approximately 50 weeks per year, on our two primary research projects
 - to conduct at least half of ones daily work during typical hours (approximately 10am to 6pm Eastern Time, Monday to Friday on all days JHU is open),
 - we respond to one another within one school day,
 - other hours/days, there is no expectation of responding to email/slack
 - while people are in the lab, we will not interrupt other people if their headphones are on (or they provide another indicator that they are working, we will not disturb them)
-- any questions that result in a conversation (rather than a simple answer) will not happen in the lab area, but rather, the lounge or in kavli,
+- any questions that result in a conversation (rather than a simple answer) will not happen in the lab area, but rather, the lounge, in kavli, etc.
-- if you aren't going to be around  any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows, and
+- if you aren't going to be around any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows,
-- up to 1 day per week working from home will typically be acceptable with explicit permission, additional working from home days any given week must be justified.
+- up to 1 day per week working "remotely" (meaning from home when JHU campus is open, and offline when JHU campus is closed) will typically be acceptable with explicit permission, additional working from home days any given week must be justified.

 Your most valuable resource while on this team is the team itself.